FitzwilliamMuseum/feast-and-fast/_discover/pineapple.md

   </div>
 </figure>

-Step 7: retrieve the frozen ice cream mould and glass salver from the freezer and open the mould, using a teacloth to protect your hands from ice-burn!
+Step 8: carefully saw a small slice off the top of your ice cream so that it’s flat

 <figure class="col-md-12">
   <div >